The Red Turtle

 The Red Turtle (Note: La Tortue rouge; レッドタートル ある島の物語) is a 2016 animated fantasy drama film directed by Dutch animator Michaël Dudok de Wit who co-wrote the film with French screenwriter Pascale Ferran.
 The film is an international co-production between Japanese animation studio Studio Ghibli and several French companies, including Wild Bunch and Belvision.
-(Note: Produced with the support of Eurimages, La Région Poitou-Charentes, Le Département de la Charente (with Pôle Image Magelis and CNC), La Region Wallonne, Nippon Television Network, Dentsu, Hakudodo DY Media Partners, Walt Disney Japan, Mitsubishi Corporation, and Toho, with the participation of Canal+, Ciné+ and Arte France, in association with Cinémage 9, Palatine Etoile 11, Palatine Etoile 12, and the BNP Paribas Fortis Film Fiance.)
+(Note: Produced with the support of Eurimages, La Région Poitou-Charentes, Le Département de la Charente (with Pôle Image Magelis and CNC), La Region Wallonne, Nippon Television Network, Dentsu, Hakudodo DY Media Partners, Walt Disney Japan, Mitsubishi Corporation, and Toho, with the participation of Canal+, Ciné+ and Arte France Cinéma, in association with Cinémage 9, Palatine Etoile 11, Palatine Etoile 12, and the BNP Paribas Fortis Film Fiance.)
 The film, which has no dialogue, tells the story of a man who becomes shipwrecked on an uninhabited island where his attempts at escape are repeatedly thwarted by a red turtle.

 The film premiered in the Un Certain Regard section at the 69th Cannes Film Festival on 18 May 2016.
 The film was nominated for Best Animated Feature at the 89th Academy Awards.

 Plot

 A man set adrift by a storm wakes up on a beach.
 He discovers that he is on an uninhabited island with plenty of fresh water, fruit, and a dense bamboo forest.
 It is dominated by a smooth rock hill.
 After a few nights he begins to hallucinate, seeing a bridge to lead him offshore and later a string quartet playing on the beach.
 He builds a raft from bamboo and attempts to sail away, but his raft is destroyed by an unseen creature in the sea, forcing him back to the island.
 He tries again with a larger raft, but is again foiled by the creature.
-A third attempt ends similarly, but this time he sees the creature: a giant red hawksbill sea turtle.
+A third attempt ends similarly, but this time he sees the creature: a giant red sea turtle.

 That evening, the man sees the red turtle crawling up the beach.
 In anger, he hits it on the head with a bamboo stick, then flips it over onto its back, stranding it.
 While working on another raft, he feels remorse and returns to the turtle but it is too heavy for him to flip over.
 He fetches water for it, but when he returns, it is dead.
 He falls asleep next to it.
 In the morning, the man is surprised to find a red-haired woman lying unconscious inside the shell, which has split.
 He fetches water for her and builds a shelter to protect her from the sun.
 When rain hits, the woman wakes up and goes swimming.
 The woman casts the shell adrift on the sea and the man does the same to his raft.
 The two reconcile and fall in love.